Skip to main content

 WHEN MAY A CONSENT OR RELINQUISHMENT BE WITHDRAWN?

 A consent or relinquishment may be withdrawn for any reason five days after the birth of the adoptee or five days after the signing of the consent or relinquishment whichever occurs later.
-The time to withdraw the consent or relinquishment can be expanded to 14 days if the Court finds that such delay is reasonable under the circumstances and is in the best interest of the child.

 WHERE IS A PETITION FOR ADOPTION FILED?